 - School of Theater, Film and Media Arts

-If you are a U.S. applicant, with documentation from your program director, you are eligible to have the application fee waived if you participate in one of the following programs.
+If you are a U.S. applicant, with documentation from your program director, you are eligible to have the application fee waived for a Temple-hosted application if you participate in one of the following programs.

 - McNair Scholars